honesty in relationship

 • Full disclosure is only required when it affects the person you are disclosing to.
 If it doesn’t, then it’s your choice whether to disclose or not.

-If you need personal dating and relationship advice, you've come to the right place.
+If you need personal dating and relationship advice, you have come to the right place.
 To get answers to your specific questions or scenarios, click here.

 0 replies